 To say that what one eats is merely a matter of preference is deceiving, because an unnatural or exotic diet creates a hardship for the farmer and the fisherman as well.
 It seems to me that the greater one's desires, the more one has to work to satisfy them.
 Some fish, such as the popular tuna and yellowtail must be caught in distant waters, but sardine, sea bream, flounder, and other small fish can be caught in great abundance in the Inland Sea.
 Speaking nutritionally, creatures which live in freshwater rivers and streams, such as carp, pond snails, stream crayfish, marsh crabs and so on, are better for the body than those from salt water.
-Next come shallow-water ocean fish, and finally fish from deep salt water and from distant seas.
+Next, come shallow - water ocean fish, and finally fish from deep salt water and from distant seas.
 The foods that are nearby are best for human beings, and things that he has to struggle to obtain turn out to be the least beneficial of all.

 That is to say that if one accepts what is near at hand, all goes well.
 If the farmers who live in this village eat only the foods that can be grown or gathered here, there will be no mistake.
 In the end, like the group of young people living in the huts up in the orchard, one will find it simplest to eat brown rice and unpolished barley, millet, and buckwheat, together with the seasonal plants and semi-wild vegetables.
-One ends up with the best food; it has flavor, and is good for the body.
+One ends up with the best food; it has flavour, and is good for the body.

-If 22 bushels (1,300 pounds) of rice and 22 bushels of winter grain are harvested from a quarter acre field such as one of these, then the field will support five to ten people each investing an average of less than one hour of labor per day.
+If 22 bushels (1,300 pounds) of rice and 22 bushels of winter grain are harvested from a quarter acre field such as one of these, then the field will support five to ten people each investing an average of less than one hour of labour per day.
 But if the field were turned over to pasturage, or if the grain were fed to cattle, only one person could be supported per quarter acre.
-Meat becomes a luxury food when its production requires land which could provide food directly for human consumption.
+Meat becomes a luxury food when its production requires land which could provide food directly for human consumption (Although most meat in North America is produced by feeding field crops such as wheat, barley, corn, and soybeans to animals, there are also large areas of land best used when rotated regularly into pasture or hayfields.
+In Japan, almost no such land exists.
+Almost all meat must be imported.).
 This has been shown clearly and definitely.
 Each person should ponder seriously how much hardship he is causing by indulging in food so expensively produced.

-Meat and other imported foods are luxuries because they require more energy and resources than the traditional vegetables and grains produced locally.
+Meat and other imported foods are luxuries because hey require more energy and resources than the traditional vegetables and grains produced locally.
 It follows that people who limit themselves to a simple local diet need do less work and use less land than those with an appetite for luxury.

 If people continue to eat meat and imported food, within ten years it is certain that Japan will fall into a food crisis.
 Within thirty years, there will be overwhelming shortages.
-The absurd idea has swept in from somewhere that a change from rice-eating to bread-eating indicates an improvement in the everyday life of the Japanese people.
+The absurd idea has swept in from somewhere that a change from rice eating to bread eating indicates an improvement in the everyday life of the Japanese people.
 Actually this is not so.
 Brown rice and vegetables may seem to be coarse fare, but this is the very finest diet nutritionally, and enables human beings to live simply and directly.

-If we do have a food crisis it will not be caused by the insufficiency of nature's productive power, but by the extravagance of human desire.
+If we do have a food crisis, it will not be caused by the insufficiency of nature's productive power, but by the extravagance of human desire.